 The contents in this appendix are not required.
-The contents in this appendix are taken from the previous publication of this UFC to retain until publication of UFC 4-020-02. \\\ Use the information contained within based on Service, Agency, or Geographic Combatant Command guidance or when UFC 4-020-01 establishes a project specific Design Basis Threat and Level of Protection. \(\begin{align} \frac{11}{11} \end{align} \)
+The contents in this appendix are taken from the previous publication of this UFC to retain until publication of UFC 4-020-02.
+The information contained within may be used when a specific threat has been identified for the location or project based on UFC 4-020-01 or Service, Agency, or Geographic Combatant Command guidance.